 Moreover, the Act guarantees veterans with service-related health conditions receive the care and compensation they need.
 This entails screening procedures, more funding for research, and the creation of registries to monitor exposure and associated health effects.

 It can be challenging to navigate the VA claims process for AFFF exposure.
 Still, you can significantly increase your chances of receiving the benefits you are entitled to.
-For that, you need to be aware of the steps and the resources available.
+For that, you need to be aware of the steps and the resources of Christmas Gifts available.

 Remain informed, take careful notes of everything you are exposed to, and get help from a professional.
 The commitment to addressing toxic exposure reflects a broader effort to ensure the health and welfare of military veterans.